katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-07-ahad-biha-kmsa/ReadMe.txt

 There are also chains of GOTO operations, the could be eliminated.
 It seems like a few of the labels "house" code that does nothing eg. L4 & L5
 --------------Exercise 8.5--------------
+See Absyn.fs, Comp.fs, CLex.fsl, and CPar.fsy for solution
+An example of a Ternary can be seen in exercise_8_5.c Our changes are marked with //Exercise 8.5 or
+//Start - Exercise 8.5
+...
+//End - Exercises 8.5

 --------------Exercise 8.6--------------
-See Absyn.fs, CLex.fsl, CPar.fsy and Interp.fs for solution
+See Absyn.fs, CLex.fsl, CPar.fsy and Interp.fs for solution.
-Our changed are marked with either //Exercise 8.6 or
+An example of a switch case can be seen in exercise_8_6.c Our changed are marked with either //Exercise 8.6 or
 //Start - Exercise 8.6
 ...